-Start your search with the ASCCC OER lists!
-These are books that have already been reviewed by CCC faculty.
+Start your search with the ASCCC OER Resources.

 There are several places you can get help with OER on campus: